awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-assign-targets.md

 1. For **Description**, enter a description\.

 1. For **Owner information**, specify your name or work alias\.
-Owner information is included in any CloudWatch Events raised while running tasks for these targets in this Maintenance Window\.
+Owner information is included in any CloudWatch Events raised while running tasks for these targets in this maintenance window\.

    For information about using CloudWatch Events to monitor Systems Manager events, see [Monitoring Systems Manager Events with Amazon CloudWatch Events](monitoring-cloudwatch-events.md)\.